For anyone who has hopes of becoming a homeowner, saving for a deposit can seem like a really daunting task.

 - No Lender’s Mortgage Insurance (LMI) costs – This is an extra fee payable by you as a borrower if you have less than a 20% deposit saved.
 Having a larger deposit means you can avoid paying this additional cost.
-Note that Pepper uses a Lender Protection Fee (LPF) which gives us the flexibility to assess loan applications without having to seek approval from LMI providers.
+You can learn more about the mortgage risk fees that may apply on a Pepper Money home loan.

 - Bigger savings means access to better rate – In most cases when you have more than 20% deposit saved, you may be eligible to apply for special rates and deals, which will save you even more money.

 While it makes sense to save for a larger deposit, it’s not something that can be easily achieved.
 Here are some top tips to help you save a larger deposit: